-In this video you will learn how to properly protect your electrical circuits.
+In this video you will discover the steps you should take to properly protect electrical circuits in your home.

 This video is part of a program which you can watch in its entirety: